terriburns/Talks/InclusiveTechComs.md

 #People without bank accounts

-^thinking back to a global scale, this might be worth considering at some point
+^These people exist.
+How innovative can we get to target this community down the line?

 ---

 #People without smartphones

-^venmo's had sms capabilities, how can we continue to evolve and support user without smartphones in the future`
+^Venmo's had sms capabilities, how can we continue to evolve and support users without smartphones in the future?`

 ---

 #Geography

-^Battlehack Chicago
+^I went to Chicago on behalf of Venmo recently, and there were some people who did not know about how awesome it is.

 ---

 #Future features

-^how referring to others in the social feed will impact inclusivity (gender, blocking, support) ^always working to ensure that Venmo is a safe place
+^Always working to ensure that Venmo is a safe place <3

 ---